solidane/solidane.github.io/_posts/2022-04-12-fibonacci.md

 as we continue we get closer to about 1.618 known to many people as the golden ratio.
 ### Try it yourself

-Get your hand dirty and use the slider below to explore how the pattern grows for different n-values.
+Get your hand dirty and use the slider below to explore how the pattern grows for different values of $$n$$.

 <div id="observablehq-412999a1">